 Given the variety of schedules and modes of class delivery, your study group may choose to meet online.
 For strategies to help you make the most of your group's time, watch our Studying Online with Others video.
 If you're new to Zoom, it may be helpful to watch our How to Use Zoom for Groupwork video tutorial.

 While study groups were required to take place online during 2020/2021, connecting with classmates online is nothing new.
 There are a number of reasons you and your group mates might prefer to meet virtually, perhaps you have schedules that don’t allow you to overlap much, or a long commute preventing you from making it to campus at a particular time.
 There are a number of ways you can continue to connect with classmates conveniently, effectively, and without academic integrity issues.
 For more suggestions, check out our Four Steps for Working in Groups Online blog.
-To find a virtual study group through the Student Success Centre, have a look at our Peer Study Groups page to see what groups are being offered.

 Working in groups can be a great way to meet other students, especially in courses outside of your usual discipline.
 Group projects can also help deepen your understanding of a topic as you discuss different aspects with your peers.
 Working in groups can also be challenging when groupmates are unclear on expectations or have different working methods.
 For suggestions on how you can set expectations early on, read our Setting Up Successful Group Work blog or watch our Online Groupwork video.
 For advice on troubleshooting issues, read our Tips for Common Group Work Issues blog.

 Attending instructor’s office hours can be daunting at first, however, connecting with your instructors early and on a regular basis can be an excellent tool for success.
 Office hours can be used to clarify course content, get to know your instructors more directly, gain insight into the instructor’s field of study.
 If you’re considering the different paths you can take as you progress through your degree, these insights can help guide your decisions and influence your academic and career goals.
 For a student’s perspective on the importance of office hours, check out our Why You Should Go to Office Hours blog.
 If you’re wondering why instructors strongly recommend you attend office hours, check out our Connecting with Instructors during Office Hours blog.
 To help you prepare for your next trip to office hours, use our Attending Office Hours worksheet.

 The Student Success Centre’s PASS (Peer Assisted Study Sessions) program helps you improve your comprehension and academic performance through free, organized study groups for PASS designated courses.
 Through supplemental instruction, PASS Leaders can help you with course content through directed group discussion in a course-specific context.
 PASS will help you succeed academically in your course by offering alternative approaches to course material.
 You get as much out of a PASS seminar as you put in: if you collaborate, answer questions, and work with others, you will learn a lot and probably make a few friends too!

 Maintaining academic integrity while earning your degree represents your true academic accomplishments.
 Many students have questions about what exactly academic integrity really means and how to avoid it.
 We know that this is very big concept, so rest assured that there are many ways to learn more about it.
-Visit our Academic Integrity page for a selection of workshops, definitions, and tip sheets to help deepen your understanding.
+Visit our Academic Integrity webpage for a selection of workshops, definitions, and tip sheets to help deepen your understanding.